 Key Differences Between Firewall and Antivirus

-- A firewall can be implemented in both software and hardware whereas Antivirus can be implemented only in software.
+- A firewall can be employed in both software and hardware whereas Antivirus can be implemented only in software.

 - Antivirus performs scanning operation which further involves detection, identification and removal.
 On the contrary, firewall monitors and filters the incoming and outgoing packets.